Louis Armstrong

 Early Life and Musical Beginnings

-Armstrong's journey into the world of music began in the streets of New Orleans.
-Raised in a poor neighborhood known as "The Battlefield," he found solace in music, initially playing on homemade instruments.
-His raw talent was discovered when he was sent to the Colored Waif's Home for Boys, where he learned to play the cornet.
-Under the guidance of his mentor, Joe "King" Oliver, Louis quickly mastered the instrument, setting the stage for a revolutionary career that would redefine jazz.
+Armstrong’s musical journey began in the streets of New Orleans.
+Raised in a tough neighbourhood, he turned to music for comfort and expression, often playing on makeshift instruments.
+His life took a pivotal turn when he was sent to the Colored Waif’s Home for Boys, where he was introduced to the cornet.
+Guided by his mentor, Joe "King" Oliver, Armstrong quickly developed his skills, sparking a lifelong love for jazz that would soon change his life—and the music world—forever.

 Innovations and Contributions to Jazz